deckhouse/deckhouse/modules/460-log-shipper/docs/EXAMPLES.md

 ## Graylog integration

-The following example shows how to configure the integration with Graylog.
+This example shows how to configure the integration with Graylog.
 Make sure that Graylog is configured to receive incoming messages over the TCP protocol on the specified port:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1